dotnetcore/aspnetcore-doc-cn/aspnet/security/authorization/claims.rst

 Claims-Based Authorization
 ==========================

 When an identity is created it may be assigned one or more claims issued by a trusted party.
-A claim is key value pair, the key being the claim name and the value being the claim value.
-A claim is what the subject is, not what the subject can do.
+A claim is name value pair that represents what the subject is, not what the subject can do.
 For example you may have a Drivers License, issued by a local driving license authority.
 Your driver's license has your date of birth on it.
-In this case the claim name would be DateOfBirth, the claim value would be your date of birth, for example 8th June 1970 and the issuer would be the driving license authority.
-Claims based authorization, at its simplest, checks the value of a claim and allows access to a resource based upon that value, for example if you want access to a night club the authorization process, the door man, would evaluate the value of your DateOfBirth claim and whether they trust the issuer, the Driving License Authority before granting you access.
+In this case the claim name would be ``DateOfBirth``, the claim value would be your date of birth, for example ``8th June 1970`` and the issuer would be the driving license authority.
+Claims based authorization, at its simplest, checks the value of a claim and allows access to a resource based upon that value.
+For example if you want access to a night club the authorization process might be:

+The door security officer would evaluate the value of your date of birth claim and whether they trust the issuer (the driving license authority) before granting you access.

 An identity can contain multiple claims with multiple values and can contain multiple claims of the same type.